Sukankrishnan/JavaScriptContest/README.md

 # JavaScriptContest

+Main Branch
+--
-The main repo contains the contest problem statements.
+The main branch contains all the contest problem statements.

+Master Branch
+--

-All the attempted solutions and working videos are maintained in the Master branch.
+All the attempted solutions and working videos are maintained in this branch.